pandas-dev/pandas/doc/source/development/roadmap.rst

 1. Short summary of the changes, which would be appropriate for inclusion in the roadmap if accepted.
 2. Motivation for the changes.
+3. An explanation of why the change is in scope for pandas.
-3. Detailed design: Preferably with example-usage (even if not implemented yet) and API documentation
+4. Detailed design: Preferably with example-usage (even if not implemented yet) and API documentation
-4. API Change: Any API changes that may result from the proposal.
+5. API Change: Any API changes that may result from the proposal.

 That proposal may then be submitted as a GitHub issue, where the pandas maintainers can review and comment on the design.
+The `pandas mailing <https://mail.python.org/mailman/listinfo/pandas-dev>`_ should be notified of the proposal.

-When there's agreement that an implementation would be welcome, the roadmap can be updated to include the summary and a link to the discussion issue.
+When there's agreement that an implementation would be welcome, the roadmap should be updated to include the summary and a link to the discussion issue.